 - Kids have different emotional needs.

 - Kids have different environmental needs.

-According to James D. Fortenberry, MD, Pediatrician-in-Chief at Children’s, “Children aren't just small adults.
+According to James D. Fortenberry, MD, Pediatrician-in-Chief at Children’s Healthcare of Atlanta, “Children aren't just small adults.
 Sure, kids and adults have the same organs and systems, but children's bodies are still developing and growing, even as teenagers.
 The body may function differently at different ages.
 Their medical team has to take that into account, anticipating how their bodies specifically act and react compared to adults, and how treatment will impact them down the road.
-They also have to be experts in performing procedures on much tinier little ones.
+They also have to be experts in performing procedures on much tinier little ones."

 At Children’s, our campuses have kid-sized equipment that many adult hospitals don’t have—from blood pressure cuffs to needles for tiny veins.
 Our team of doctors and nurses are pediatric specialists with the expertise to tailor testing, medicines and treatments to kids’ unique needs.
 They know that kids' livers process medication differently.
 We understand what to look for in a hard-to-read X-ray of a growth plate or that placing a breathing tube in a child's not-fully-developed throat isn't the same as doing it for an adult.

-Pediatric hospitals like Children's Healthcare of Atlanta are designed to take as much sting out of being in the hospital as possible.
+Pediatric hospitals like Children's are designed to take as much sting out of being in the hospital as possible.
 Bright, cheery rooms, streaming natural light, playrooms and activities make for a kid-friendly place that is fun, inviting and safe.

 Having mom, dad and siblings around makes a difference, too.
 That is why we work to support you offering a number of thoughtful amenities and programs for the whole family.